Yield Drives Profit

 The upshot of all this is that you should consult your board manufacturer at the outset of design to identify materials that would provide the optimum balance of price, manufacturability, and performance based on your construction.
+To enhance manufacturability, focus on key aspects of DFM for HDI boards.
 I’ll dedicate this column as the first installment regarding materials and manufacturability.
 The next one will regard materials with the highest electrical performance for digital high-speed circuits, and for RF and microwave applications.

 DOWNLOAD OUR HDI DESIGN GUIDE: